AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-with-anaplan/send-workfront-project-updates-to-anaplan-list-item.md

 ---
 product-area: workfront-integrations;setup
 navigation-topic: adobe-workfront-with-anaplan
-title: Send Adobe Workfront project updates to an Anaplan list item
+title: Send [!DNL Adobe Workfront] project updates to an Anaplan list item
-description: This integration scenario shares progress, status, and key schedule details from an Adobe Workfront project with an Anaplan budget list item.
+description: This integration scenario shares progress, status, and key schedule details from an [!DNL Adobe Workfront] project with an Anaplan budget list item.
 Sharing this information allows you to take better advantage of the spend optimization and financial analysis that Anaplan provides.
 author: Becky
 feature: Workfront Integrations and Apps, Workfront Fusion
 exl-id: 97e9dac6-f5b5-4d6e-b58b-93acd19048ee
 ---
-# Send Adobe Workfront project updates to an Anaplan list item
+# Send [!DNL Adobe Workfront] project updates to an Anaplan list item

-This integration scenario shares progress, status, and key schedule details from an Adobe Workfront project with an Anaplan budget list item.
+This integration scenario shares progress, status, and key schedule details from an [!DNL Adobe Workfront] project with an Anaplan budget list item.
 Sharing this information allows you to take better advantage of the spend optimization and financial analysis that Anaplan provides.

 ## Access requirements